Sitecore-Hackathon/2021-Sitecore-Triangle/README.md

 <img src="https://github.com/Sitecore-Hackathon/2021-Sitecore-Triangle/blob/main/docs/images/2021-Sitecore-Triangle%20-1.png" alt="2021-Sitecore-Triangle" title="2021-Sitecore-Triangle" style="max-width:100%;">

-The **Display Help Section Field Details** script will be avaliable to all items in content tree and you can execute it from any item, and you can select particular site node from the content tree. template user interactive and not easy to maintain.
-The idea here is to use **[Sitecore Experience Accelerator](https://doc.sitecore.com/users/sxa/17/sitecore-experience-accelerator/en/introducing-sitecore-experience-accelerator.html)** module to:
+The **Display Help Section Field Details** script will be *avaliable to all items in content tree and you can execute it from any item, and you can select particular site node from the content tree*.

-* Help content teams create, edit, and deploy web content across channels in less time
-* Easily change page components using drag-and-drop functionality
-* Enjoy a CMS with WYSIWYG (What You See Is What You Get) editing
-* Reuse pre-built components, templates, and layouts
+The idea here is to use **[Sitecore PowerShell Extensions](https://doc.sitecorepowershell.com/)** module to:
+* Help Content Authors to identify the details about all Help Section fields
+* With this **Display Help Section Field Details** script *Content Authors can easily identify that which Custom Template field not contains the values in Help Section Fields*
+* At any given point, Content Author can use **Display Help Section Field Details** script from **Context Menu >> Display Help Section Fields**
+* This **[Sitecore PowerShell Extensions](https://twitter.com/hashtag/SCHackathon)** can be reuse on any Sitecore instance
-* Quickly get your websites up and running
+* Quickly get listing of Help Section fields of your websites
-* Greatly reduce the time needed for custom development
+* Greatly reduce the time needed to manually go to each custom template and verify
 #### Features include:
-* Sample Site
+* Sitecore Powershell Script
-* **Home Page** will provide:
+* **Display Help Section Field Details** scrip will provide:
-    * Promo/Hero Banner: Content Author can setup rich content
+    * Selection of Website node from the Content Tree
-    * Listing of Last 03 Hackathon events
+    * Listing of Help Section Fields of Custom Templates
-* Content Author can create **Judge details (rich text)** for every year Hackathon event
-* Content Author can manage the **Hero banner/Promo Content** for the Home Page
-* End User can submit the **Hackathon registration request** via **Custom Hackathon Registration Form**
-* **Hackathon Registration Form** having **time limit validation** for Hackathon registration and after that user will see the custom message and this message can be setup by the Content Author
-* Once **Hackathon Registration Form** submitted by the End user then **Thank You message** would be visible to user and this message can be setup by the Content Author
-* After submission of **Hackathon Registration Form** team details would be stored in the **MASTER DB** with this Content Author/Admin can review the content and publish after validaiton to **WEB DB**
-* End user can view **listing of Hackathon's**
-* Each year **Hackathon** will provide:
+* With **[Sitecore PowerShell Extensions](https://doc.sitecorepowershell.com/)** OOTB functionality you can export content to CSV, JSON, etc.
-    * Hackathon Details: Content Author can setup rich content
+* Content Author can access SPE scripts from any item in Content Tree
-    * Listing of Teams participating in Hackathon
-    * Listing of Judge details (rich text) in Hackathon

 #### Limitations:
-* No valiation on Form fields
-* All fields are mandatory currently
-* No autmation on publishing
-* No registration confirmation email
-* No Personalization
-* Currently each Hackathon page displaying listing of Year 2020 Participants only, and this can be avoided by creating custom query and use in the PageList component
-* Site User Interface: We have tried our best to on UI part but can't compete with UI developer :)
+* Not accessing the Datasource item from the page renderings
+* Listing of Site nodes to process the underneath items

 ## Module Sitecore Hackathon Category
 **Sitecore Hackathon Website – This idea is sooo meta!
 Several years have passed with the current version and it’s in need of a refresh.**